-Prior to the issuance of a building permit for the project, the Owner shall submit an operational plan and narrative for the operation of the parking garage.
-This operational plan and narrative shall be subject to the review and approval of staff and, at a minimum, shall satisfy the following:
+The Owner is submitting an operational plan and narrative for the operation of the parking garage for approval.
+This operational plan and narrative shall satisfy the following:

 a) That the garage may be in operation 24 hours per day, 7 days per week, as proposed by the Owner.